-- Surgical services including colonoscopy, cataract surgery, plastic surgery, urology
+- Surgical services including colonoscopy, cataract surgery, plastic surgery, and urology

 In a comparative analysis involving all medical centers and hospitals in the US, Carlinville Area Hospital maintains an overall “B+” score, ranking it in the 67th percentile.
 The calculated ranking uses publicly available data and involves overall patient satisfaction, hospital patient flow and reported complications.
 Lower scores often indicate a high percentage of medical errors and mistakes that happen at the hospital.

 Emergency Department Care is a crucial component of every community.
-For Carlinville Area Hospital, the incoming patient flow (the measurement of healthcare efficiency when evaluating patients) ranks in the 60 th percentile.
+For Carlinville Area Hospital, the incoming patient flow (the measurement of healthcare efficiency when evaluating patients) ranks in the 60th percentile.
 The discharge patient flow, measuring the efficiency of treating less sick patients, ranks in the 60th percentile and the admitted patient flow, measuring the efficiency of treating sicker patients, ranks in the 68th percentile for 2015.
-The frustration of patients leaving the emergency room ranked in the 50 th percentile.
+The frustration of patients leaving the emergency room ranked in the 50th percentile.
 However, according to Analytics MD, the overall patient satisfaction of individuals receiving care throughout the hospital ranked in the 75th percentile.

 The Illinois Department of Public Health analyzes and evaluates data collected by the Agency for Healthcare Research and Quality (AHRQ) and uses report card methodologies and risk adjustment protocols to determine effective indicators of short-term mortality rates.
 For the year 2017, the inpatient mortality indicators for Carlinville Area Hospital involved:

 - Pneumonia Patients – The risk-adjusted mortality rate for individuals suffering from pneumonia was 78.73 per 1000 or 2 out of 46 patients.
 This number was more than three times higher than the overall state average of 23.48 per 1000 patients.
 This number has not statistically changed since then.